KVolodin/WordFrequencyCounter/README.md

-Simple example the word frequency counter.<br />
+Simple example the word frequency counter on mmap.<br />
 freq --in in.txt --out out.txt